Gilbert Mair (soldier): Life

 Early in February 1872, Preece received good information, from Ngāi Tūhoe Ringatū, who had been part of Te Kooti's forces, about the whereabouts of Te Kooti, at the junction of the Waiau and Mangaone Streams in the Ureweras.
 On 13 February they found a camp that had been occupied only a few days previously.
 The next day they found a camp with a fire still burning and then spotted a group of people climbing the cliff on the opposite side of the flooded stream.
 One of them was Te Kooti.
 Shots were exchanged and the chase was on.
 Later the same day Nikora te Tuhi spotted Te Kooti in the distance and fired two shots at him.
 They both missed but they were the last shots fired in the New Zealand Wars.

 In the 1880s Mair was the government officer trusted with establishing friendly relationships with Rewi Maniapoto in order to facilitate the main trunk railway to enter the King Country.
 On 19 September 1888, Mair married the artist, Kate Sperrey, in Wellington.
 The couple had two children, John Gilbert and Kathleen Irene, who became a noted artist under her married name as Airini Vane.
 Gilbert had previously had three children with the Ngāti Tūwharetoa woman, Keita Kupa.

-Gilbert Mair contributed to the Transactions and Proceedings of the Royal Society of New Zealand an Abstract of a Moriori Narrative in 1904., The discussion paper presented the names of all Moriori of the Chathams Islands who were either alive or dead at the time.
+Gilbert Mair contributed to the Transactions and Proceedings of the Royal Society of New Zealand an Abstract of a Moriori Narrative in 1904.
+The discussion paper presented the names of all Moriori of the Chatham Islands who were either alive or dead at the time.
 The document has asterisks beside the names of those who were presumed dead, enslaved or eaten.
 The paper also has notes on Moriori origins, language, seasons and ritual.

+Mair made botanical and other collections, which are housed at Te Papa and Auckland War Memorial Museum.
+New Zealand botanist Thomas Cheeseman named the species Utricularia mairii (now called U. australis) after him.

 Ken Mair is a direct descendant of Col. Gilbert Mair.